 What are the future trajectories for your firm regarding your design process, upcoming projects, research and initiatives taken?

 The pandemic has definitely acted as a catalyst for accelerating the future.
 Many ways of functioning within and outside the industry have changed.
 The future is going to be hybrid- a blend of online and offline.
 Living habitats in a post pandemic era are definitely going to change and we consciously want to be a part of it, from the perspective of creating a healthy impact.
 Our studio encourages discussions on this subject with all the teams.
 We have also invested a dedicated team for art installations and this is a vertical which we are very excited about.
-A part of our firm’s ethos is that design is never restricted to one particular genre.
+A part of our firm’s ethos is that design is that we never restrict to one particular genre.
 Everything is designed and design is everywhere.

 Biltrax Construction Data is tracking 17000+ projects on its technology platform for its Clients.
 Email firstname.lastname@example.org to subscribe and generate business leads.